sdunbar19/weather-app/README.md

 - Try to make functions global
 - Get multiple methods of querying working
 - Get some sort of loading working
 - Get some sort of testing working, ideally not separate methods!
+Bare minimum test APIs are working as expected
 - Refactoring - figure out if this is even good style
 - Get worldwide querying working?
 - Get more information